jeansibelius/outcome/README.md

 - Add PWA manifest
 - Add offline capabilities with service workers
 - Consider what kind of pattern to use with queries/mutations: action creators or what?
-- Refactor error message from modals to its own dismissable component
+- Refactor error message from modals to its own dismissable component (toast?)
 - Refactor modal to a reusable component (instead of having two implementations in NewEntryModal and NewCategoryModal)
 - Add search feature to NewEntryForm name field (to allow quick selection of previously used names)